 Siwale said it was unacceptable that failed national team coach Sven Vanderbroek should continue in his job when he had not met his targets.

 “The national team coach was engaged solely to qualify us to the Africa Cup.
 If he has failed what else must we say?
-Well, we should shake hands and say goode.
+Well, we should shake hands and say goodbye.

-“The running contract as far as I believe was for five games and the fifth game is when we will play Namibia so after Namibia we should shake hands and say goode.”
+“The running contract as far as I believe was for five games and the fifth game is when we will play Namibia so after Namibia we should shake hands and say goodbye.”

 Siwale insisted that Kamanga should pave way for administrators with the mantle to redeem Zambian football.